What Is Fasting and Consecration?

 Our world is in a crisis, and in need of the Lord.
-God says that He will heal our land, but in order for us to commit ourselves to His will: fasting is essential.
+God says that He will heal our land, but in order for us to commit ourselves to His will: fasting and consecration is essential.
 If you’re new to fasting or just want to understand more, please read our post below.

 “If My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land“ – 2 Chronicles 7:14 (NKJV)

 Today, the need for prayer and fasting is more important than ever.
 We are besieged by disease, political strife, violence, injustice, immorality.
-If we are to hear from God, then prayer, fasting, and consecration is necessary in order to bring us closer to Him.
+If we are to hear from God, then prayer, fasting, and consecration are necessary in order to bring us closer to Him.